AndySouthwick/cms-prototype/README.md

 With it you can create keys and values that corespond to components on pages built to be used with https://github.com/AndySouthwick/prisma-cms

+the idea is you build out your local component library and then add them to the component-display component.
+Your components are usually dumb components that consume data. inside of the cms at /type-creator you can add your model that represents your components data.
+This adds the model to the page creator on /dashboard.

+We took the idea of creating content types from drupal.
+So your content types are what house the data or the content.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 ## Development server